-Spotted fever rickettsioses include North Asian tick-borne rickettsiosis, Queensland tick typhus, African tick typhus, Mediterranean spotted fever (boutonneuse fever), and Rickettsia parkeri rickettsiosis (transmitted by the Gulf Coast tick [Amblyomma maculatum]—see Table: Diseases Caused by Rickettsia, Orientia, Ehrlichia, Anaplasma, and Coxiella Spp).
+Spotted fever rickettsioses include North Asian tick-borne rickettsiosis, Queensland tick typhus, African tick typhus (African tick bite fever), Mediterranean spotted fever (boutonneuse fever), and Rickettsia parkeri rickettsiosis (transmitted by the Gulf Coast tick [Amblyomma maculatum]—see Table: Diseases Caused by Rickettsia, Orientia, Ehrlichia, Anaplasma, and Coxiella Species).
 The causative agents belong to the spotted fever group of rickettsiae.

 After an incubation period of 5 to 7 days, fever, malaise, headache, and conjunctival injection develop.
 With the onset of fever, a small buttonlike ulcer 2 to 5 mm in diameter with a black center appears (an eschar or, in boutonneuse fever, tache noire).
 Usually, the regional or satellite lymph nodes are enlarged.
 On about the 4th day of fever, a red maculopapular rash appears on the forearms and extends to most of the body, including the palms and soles.
-Fever lasts into the 2nd wk.
+Fever lasts into the 2nd week.

-Complications and death are rare except among elderly or debilitated patients.
+Complications and death are rare except among older or debilitated patients.
 However, the disease should not be ignored; a fulminant form of vasculitis can occur.